Energy and Cost Calculations – Wind Turbines

 Wind Turbine Site data

 In order to understand the value of a wind turbine you need to know what the wind (and air) conditions are at the intended site.
 This includes:

 Air Density Data

 This is the average air temperature and pressure at a certain altitude.
 Air density is based on the number of air molecules in the air, which is more in cold air than in warm air.
 More air molecules means more wind energy.
 Altitude is a bit more complex because on the one hand, the higher the altitude the less air molecules, however at higher altitudes the wind is stronger and ultimately has more wind energy than at lower altitudes.

 Mean Wind Speed

-This is the average wind speed for the site
+Mean wind speed is the average wind speed for a site.

 Weibull Distribution Data